Introduction: Becoming a Friendly & Fair Teacher

 The five perspectives of Friendly and Fair Teaching can be seen on the right as a chain with five links in which each link is indispensable.
 If links are missing, then your teaching is less effective.
 You notice this when you negate the positive impact of the five perspectives.

-- If you are not friendly, students don’t want to work voluntarily for you.
+- If you are not friendly, students do not want to work voluntarily for you.

-- If you are not fair, your students don’t feel treated as equals.
+- If you are not fair, your students do not feel treated as equals.

-- If you don’t observe, you react too late.
+- If you do not observe, you react too late.

-- If you don’t enforce positive behaviour, the number of disruptions increases.
+- If you do not enforce positive behaviour, the number of disruptions increases.

 Impact on society

-If students look back on a school period in which they were approached friendly and fair by their teachers and peers, if they were able to take initiatives at school, were seen by their teachers, and if their behaviour was effectively reinforced in a positive way, it is to be expected that as citizens they will feel like mature and valuable contributors to society.
-With these five perspectives, you create the society of the future.
+If the team of a school knows how important it is to make a close-knit community out of everyone involved, and if all students look back on a school period in which they were approached friendly and fair by their teachers and fellow students, if they were able to take initiatives at school, were seen by their teachers and, if necessary, reinforced to positive behaviour, then it is to be expected that the students will make a mature and valuable contribution to society as citizens.
+In doing so, the school helps shape the society of the future.

 The better qualified a student is, the more chance of individual success in society.
 That is why qualification is central to education.
 It should be noted that the success of one may come at the expense of the success of another.
 To avoid the latter, FFT advocates paying attention in education, in addition to qualification, to: